If you have been injured as a result of an accident, you should get advice about whether you can claim compensation for the losses you have suffered.

 Although this issue of “hidden cost” only arises at the end of a successful personal injury claim, it is something you need to have in mind at the start of the claim, so you can make a proper comparison of the arrangements on offer from various solicitors.

-Not only should engaging the services of a specialist personal injury solicitor not involve an expensive charge, it should involve no charge to you, win or lose your claim.
+Not only should engaging the services of a specialist personal injury solicitor not involve an expensive charge, it should ideally involve no charge to you, whether you win or lose your claim.